tourkaman/PDC-support-web/documents/starting/get_research_time/get_research_time.rst

 If you're a participant of a course at KTH that uses the super computers, you can jump to the step [STEP 2: account creation for course account].
 Do not forget to specify the course ID, and the name of the course administrator for the course.
 You also need to be a part of a participant list managed by the course administrator.

+.. rubric:: Are you a Master student in need for PDC resources for thesis?

+In general, we do not accept application from Master students.
+However, you can ask your supervisor to **Apply for a New Time Allocation** and then join that Time allocation as an project member.
+We recommend to apply for *Small allocation* (see more info below) for thesis projects.

 Applying for a New Time Allocation
 ############################

 If you are applying for a new Time Allocation, you are the Principal Investigator (PI).
-Since the Time Allocation is so limited, both in time per month for running jobs, and in duration, many projects have applied for more time on a certain computer/cluster.
-For instance, a PI apply for a time allocation that will cover the needs for all people in a certain research project.
+Time Allocation is limited both in time per month for running jobs, and in duration, so it is important to apply for the right amount of time.
+Keep in mind that a PI apply for a time allocation that will cover the needs for all people in a certain research project.
 You would have to find what allocation would suit the best for your project with the help of the table below:

 .. table::
    :widths: auto